offbyone/ideas/content/old/general-thoughts/ow.md

 Bastards.

-Beer is evil, just in case you didn\'t know.
+Beer is evil, just in case you didn't know.